 My name is Amy.
 I'm in my late 30s.
 I'm a geek by trade.
 Since I don't speak on behalf of my employer, I don't use my employer's name here.
 You have search skills; you can probably find out for yourself.
 It's not like it's a huge secret.

+I had what appeared to be a pretty normal life for a long time.
 I grew up in very rural Arkansas, in the type of place that most people don't believe exists any more.
-I moved to Huntsville, Alabama, which I would describe as only slightly less conservative than the area around it.
-I have a love-hate relationship with my current hometown and home state.
-I have never been certain that I belonged here.
+I married my college sweetheart, and we moved to Alabama and stayed married for 15 years.
+I would describe Huntsville, Alabama as only slightly less conservative than the area around it.
+I had a love-hate relationship with Alabama for the entire time I lived there.

 In late 2010, my husband nearly died in a motorcycle accident.
 He survived, albeit with a severe brain injury that affected both his memory and personality.
 Two years after the accident, after he was stabilized and generally finished with his recovery, we agreed to divorce.
 Within a year, the divorce was final, we lost both of our two elderly littermate kitties to heart issues, and I relocated to Portland, Oregon after spending some time in Australia.

 Once in Oregon, I set about putting together a new place, a new life.
 I bought a snug little condo.
 I rarely drive.
 I adopted the most tightly bonded pair of cats I've ever seen.